simonrus/about/notes/learning/notes/Active-2020-07-06-PGM-Tutorial-p3-w2.md

 ![full graph](https://simonrus.github.io/about/assets/img/2020-07_PGM_p2_week2_drawing1.inkscape.svg "Graph"){:height="50%" width="50%"}

 ### CPD Model: Number of parameters
-Let cound number of parameters when we use CPD model
+Let count number of parameters when we use CPD model

 What is the total number of parameters in our model?